Octoberfest7/Inline-Execute-PE/README.md

 This discovery was welcome in one regard and disappointing in another; it was phenomenal to have a mature project from which to draw inspiration and help me over some sticking points in my code, but disheartening in that I had effectively been reinventing the wheel without knowing it.
 After reading up on Pezor and thinking about its design, some tradecraft related matters, and the operational needs of my organization I altered the course of Inline-Execute-PE to what you see today.
 This decision was driven by several factors which will be discussed below, as will some of the more curious design choices made that may have raised some eyebrows for those who have read this far.

 ### Inline-Execute-PE vs Pezor
 The key distinguishing difference between my project and Pezor is that should one want to run a PE multiple times in Beacon, Pezor requires that the PE be transmitted to Beacon, memory allocated and written to, and a conhost.exe spawned each and every time.
 In examining my operational experience I came up with multiple instances and tools where I needed to run the tool repeatedly; with Pezor, an Operator is repeatedly creating a conhost.exe, allocating new memory in Beacon, etc. which struck me as potentially undesirable when considering AV/EDR.
 This line of thinking led to the idea to 'load' a PE into Beacon, similarly to how you can load a .PS1 into Beacon for repeated use.
 The conhost.exe is created when the PE is first loaded and persists while the PE is loaded in memory; similarly, new memory is allocated for the PE once when it is first loaded, and of course you avoid needing to send the PE over the network each time you want to use it.
-The model that Inline-Execute-PE adopted isn't without it's faults, which I tried to address with varying degress of success.
+The model that Inline-Execute-PE adopted isn't without it's faults, which I tried to address with varying degrees of success.

 ### Two Copies of PE
 A design choice that should jump out at people is the fact that Inline-Execute-PE maps the PE TWICE in Beacon.
 This certainly isn't desirable or a choice I made willingly, but was born of necessity.
 As previously mentioned, Inline-Execute-PE must hook several functions relating to command line arguments in the PE.
 Because the mapped PE runs inside of the Beacon process, the PE will attempt to use the command line arguments specified in the PROCESS_PARAMETERS section of the PEB; to get around this, when the PE calls one of the various functions that retrieves the command line arguments we must direct the PE to our own custom defined functions where we can provide the intended arguments as passed from CobaltStrike using perun.